Work with the F5 DNS Load Balancer Service¶

 - View the service overview of each load balancer service in your DNS Load Balancer Cloud Service environment

 - Follow the links in the table cells to view the details for a specific load balancer service like pools, regions, and monitors.

 - Create and enable a load balancer service

 Setup load balancing for a zone¶

 If you have a good understanding of how load balancing works, you can follow the steps below to setup the DNS Load Balancer service.
-Alternatively, you can go through the free Getting Started with F5 DNS Load Balancer training course available through F5 University.
+Alternatively, you can go through the free Getting Started with F5 DNS Load Balancer training course available through LearnF5.
 The steps below are based on the same example used in the training course.